Bouhm/stardew-valley-mods/README.md

 Contributions are welcome!
 See [Modding:Translations](https://stardewvalleywiki.com/Modding:Translations) on the wiki for help contributing translations.

+¹ This is a custom language provided by a mod (see [Polish](https://www.nexusmods.com/stardewvalley/mods/3616)).

 ## Compiling the mods
 Installing stable releases from Nexus Mods is recommended for most users.
 If you really want to